Good Samaritan has once again updated visitor restrictions based on local

 and outpatient areas in the hospital, and physician practices.

-- Inpatient visitation hours are from 10 a.m. to 6 p.m.
+- Visitation hours for all other inpatient areas are from 10 a.m. to 6 p.m.

 - All visitors must wear the name tag / arm band issued to them at the screening station.